microbiomedata/nmdc-edge/README.md

     b. salloc -N 1 -C cpu -q interactive -t 4:00:00
 5. Cq running -> to see what jobs are still running
 6. Cq meta <string> ->status of string job
+7. Monitoring the Watcher:
+    a.
+The Watcher runs on a login node of Perlmutter - the file host-prod.last indicates which node the watcher is running on
+    b. ssh to that node and search for the watcher:  ps aux | grep watcher

 Setting up Scheduler on Rancher:
 1. cd /conf